TitiSkywalker/Graphics/README.md

 - [Acknowledgements](#7-Acknowledgements)

 ## 1. Installation
-I don't want to force you to have the same configuration with me, but I'm really not sure whether this code can run on your device.
-If anything is wrong, you can just copy my code and build it in your own way.
+If anything goes wrong, you can just copy my code and build it in your own way.

 **Windows 10 or 11**.
-I'm not using any kernel function, so I guess Linux or MacOS is fine.
+I'm not using any kernel function, so I think this is not compulsive.

 **msmpi** is a Windows implementation of Open MPI.
-You can install it with **vcpkg**, or you can use any implementation of MPI.
+You can install it with **vcpkg**, or you can use any implementation of MPI. **vcpkg** is a useful tool for installing c++ libraries.
+I'm not an expert on this, so I always ask AI when I have any problem.

 **filesystem** is used for finding files inside the project.
 It seems that I can only use it with c++ 17 or later.

-**vcpkg** is a useful tool for installing c++ libraries.
-I'm not an expert on this, so I always ask AI when I have any problem.

 **Visual Studio 2022**.
 This project is built by Visual Studio and does not contain a makefile.
-I apologize to anti-VS programmers.
+I apologize to non-VS users.

 ## 2. Usage
 ### 2.1 File structure
-To prepare the rendering, please make sure you have these directories in the project:
+To prepare for the rendering, please make sure you have these directories within the project directory:

 ```
 Graphics